 In recent years, economic complexity has been applied at the urban level in several countries like the UK, USA and others.
 Unlike cross-country comparisons, revealed comparative advantages are measured using employment data, instead of international trade data.
 A city or town has a RCA in a particular sector if employment in that activity is more prevalent than the overall average.
 For example, if mining represents 2 per cent of total employment in one country/region, all cities with more than 2 per cent of its workers working in mining will have a competitive advantage in that specific sector.

 For the purpose of this paper, economic complexity for Britain as a whole considers all local authorities separately; while urban economic complexity solely covers the 62 urban areas defined by the Centre for Cities as cities or large towns.
+A place will be considered complex if its respective Economic Complexity Indicator (ECI) is above zero.
+Moreover, Product Complex Indicator (PCI) is based on employment data by occupation.

 In terms of economic sectors, we measure economic complexity based on exporting activities.
 Because they are not tied to a local market, these exporters could, in theory, locate anywhere but in reality cluster in certain places, and so it is these activities that are of particular interest.